 Health and Wellbeing

-At Round Oak School we are committed to providing the best environment that we can so that your child can enjoy good health and wellbeing throughout their time at Round Oak and in the years ahead.
+At Round Oak School we are committed to providing the best environment that we can so that your child can enjoy good health and wellbeing throughout their time at Round Oak and learn great habits and skills to use in the years ahead.

 Emma Lincoln, our PE Lead, co-ordinates much of our Enrichment activities with the help of other staff who are responsible for individual programs.
 9:00-9:30 is a key time at school, so at the start of the school day we offer all students Magic Breakfast which ensures a free breakfast to any student on arrival at school.
 One day a week a Social Breakfast Club runs to help students learn social skills over breakfast.
 Other mornings there is a meditation session to help students become aware of how they are feeling and to learn to calm themselves.
 On Fridays there is Zumba and one afternoon during Tutor Time there is a Walking Club.
 Some teachers also use yoga during lessons to help students concentrate and to be in a frame of mind to learn.
 This scheme will be rolled out to all staff later in the year with some specific training.

 Round Oak is an active competitor at SendActive events.
 SendActive provide inclusive sport, physical activity & leadership opportunities for special schools across Coventry, Solihull and Warwickshire.
 We are reigning champions in netball, came second in this year’s (2019) basketball competition and took part in the ‘Panathlon’ which includes sports like wheelchair basketball, table cricket and Boccia (rather like bowls).